An autonomous ship’s first effort to cross the Atlantic shows the difficulty of the experiment

 The eventual voyage to the United States is estimated to take about three weeks, but can vary depending on weather and the path the AI captain chooses to travel.

-The vessel’s top speed is a bit above eight knots, or 10 mph, which might seem glacial, but is far faster than the original Mayflower, thought to have averaged just 2 mph.
+The vessel’s top speed is a bit above eight knots, or 10 mph, which might seem glacial, but is much faster than the original Mayflower, thought to have averaged just 2 mph.
 The new vessel is made of aluminum, whereas the first was made of wood.
 The original was also much larger, roughly 100 feet long, and carried more than 100 people.

 The reinvented Mayflower’s expedition is being live-streamed on a dedicated website showing real-time updates about the ship’s location and ocean conditions.

-IBM hasn’t said what will ultimately happen to the robotic ship after its mission is complete.
+IBM hasn’t said what will ultimately happen to the robotic ship after its mission is completed.
 However, the firm has revealed that it wants to build a fleet of autonomous boats someday.
 “Even if it fails to make it, we still have an opportunity to learn about that,” High said.